Compiled by Mark Francek (more info) at Carleton College (SERC) and Central Michigan University

 This QuickTime movie illustrates stream bed load transport.
 The process of saltation is especially apparent.
 Note how the collision of one grain will set another into motion.
 Because the animation can be paused and rewound, it is easy to view saltation.

-The Plow that Broke the Plains, Kansas State University (more info)
+The Plow that Broke the Plains, Kansas State University ( This site may be offline. )

 This WMV is a Thirties era U.S. government film called "The Plow that Broke the Plains" that chronicles boom and bust agriculture on the High Plains.
 The first seventeen minutes of the film are devoted to the establishment of mechanized agriculture and how it contributed to crop productivity gains.
 The final ten minutes of the film recount bleak dust bowl conditions, including out migration by displaced farmers.